 This consists of dilating the narrowed arteries using an instrument called a balloon to revascularize the blocked area.
 A stent (a small spring-shaped metal implant) may be inserted to maintain the blood flow after dilatation.

 This is a minimally invasive procedure carried out under local anesthetic.

-R-oneTM, the first robotic platform developed by Robocath, was designed to meet the needs of interventional cardiology.
+R-oneTM, the first medical robot developed by Robocath, was designed to meet the needs of interventional cardiology.